 Course Code: lpi

-In your first lesson, you will discover the Linux basics.
-You will examine the topics that the LPI Linux Essentials exam covers, and discover how studying for these topics can help you with your Linux career, even if you decide not to take the exam.
-Then you will learn how Linux detects your monitor and graphics cards, and you will review the graphical desktops available in Linux and why there are so many of them.
-You will become familiar with launching applications, creating and using desktop icons, and managing files on Linux system.
-You will also take a close look at customizing the Ubuntu Unity desktop, which is the desktop you will be using in this course.
+This lesson is all about graphical interfaces for Linux desktops.
+You'll learn how Linux detects your monitor and graphics cards and review the graphical desktops available in Linux and why there are so many of them.
+You'll become familiar with launching applications, creating and using desktop icons, and managing files on Linux systems.
+Last, you'll take a close look at customizing the Ubuntu Unity desktop, since that's the desktop you'll be using in this course.

 There are no prerequisites to take this course.